-For the first time in several months, IOT conversations in the media and on social channels ticked upward on Big Valley’s Top Conversations in Tech list.
-IOT ranked No. 37, up one spot from No. 38 in January.
-The topic also registered a healthy 11% increase in coverage volume from January to February – from 21,648 stories to 23,926.
+For the first time since January 2021, IOT conversations in the media and on social channels trended downward on Big Valley’s Top Conversations in Tech list in May.
+IOT ranked No. 38, down three spots from April and below where it ranked as far back as February (No. 37).
+That said, the topic also registered a slight increase in coverage volume month over month – from 23,878 stories to 24,080.

 Of course, one of May’s biggest stories – in fact, one of the year’s biggest stories – was, as is often the case, an IOT story that never mentioned the term “IOT.”
 The Colonial pipeline hack is a stark reminder that for all of its promise, an internet of connected things, whether those things be banks, hospitals, airplanes, energy companies or all of the above, has a downside.
 More connections mean more vectors for hackers to attack.
 And given that Colonial, perhaps rightfully, paid the ransom, hacking into IOT connections for ransom has now become an epidemic.

 The story has blown into an international scandal, with the Putin-Biden summit this month being a referendum, in part, on whether one leader will police his people (presuming he wants to) or if the other will need to do it for him (presuming that he’s willing to).
 Russia – or Russians, depending on who you believe – is responsible for the attack, as has been the case with other recent IOT shenanigans.